TSRBench: A Comprehensive Multi-task Multi-modal Time Series Reasoning Benchmark for Generalist Models: Cases

 \textbf{Answer Choices:} \\ (A) Noise \\ (B) Trend \\ (C) Seasonality \\ \textbf{Correct Answer:} (C) \\ \end{ReasoningBox}

 \begin{ReasoningBox}[title=Anomaly Detection]

-\textbf{Question:} You are a time series analysis expert.
-The following time series has an anomaly where the pattern is cutoff at a certain point in time.
+\textbf{Question:} The following time series has an anomaly where the pattern is cutoff at a certain point in time.
 What is the likely pattern of the time series without the anomaly?

 \textbf{Answer Choices:} \\ (A) Sine wave with linear trend \\ (B) Sawtooth wave with exponential trend \\ (C) Square wave with log trend \\ \textbf{Correct Answer:} (B) \\ \end{ReasoningBox}

 \begin{ReasoningBox}[title=Noise Understanding]